 All these ancient items offer evidence the Liangzhu people possessed knowledge of advanced ancient technology and produced sophisticated jade artifacts.

 Unfortunately, Liangzhu people did not have a system of writing.
-This mean that there are no records that can shed light on their ancient culture, their historic events, leaders and religious beliefs.
+This means that there are no records that can shed light on their ancient culture, their historic events, leaders, and religious beliefs.

 Without written records, the meaning of jade objects, the significance of their shapes, decorations, as well as their purpose and function in the society, remain still unknown.

 Advanced Technology Was Used To Manufacture Jade Cong